-Pretty amazing how a child can learn all that just from some pom pom balls, a creamer bottle, and a dice – ghost roll & feed FTW.
+Pretty amazing how a child can learn all that just from some pom pom balls, a creamer bottle, and a dice – ghost roll and feed FTW.

-For my kindergarten, her version of ghost roll & feed was about joining numbers together.
+For my 5-year-old, her version this Halloween math activity was on joining numbers together.

-Again, she’s learning so unbelievably much from her version of Ghost Roll & Feed:
+Again, she’s learning so unbelievably much from her version of the ghost roll and feed.

 - Conceptual understanding of addition

 - Recognizing that addition means joining two groups to make a larger group